2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 I love that.

+Good.
 My NFC title game, Lions Packers.

 NFC North Showdown.
+All right, time for

 Super Bowl predictions.

-We're going to each old NFL.com style read a blurb
+Give me some dramatic heft music.
+Justin, we're going to each old NFL.com style read a blurb

-as fans across the world are on the edge of their seat
+as fans across the world are on the edge of their seat.

-for the first time since the indigenous tribes of the Mohawk, Cayuga,
+For the first time since the indigenous tribes of the Mohawk, Cayuga,

 Onondaga, Oneida, Seneca, and Tuscarora ruled the territory.